adhitstrife/DigitolkTest/README.md

             a. the validation message nad response structure a repeated you can centralizing this 2 structure or using constant or messages
             b. the conditions to determining gender, certified type, and job type could be simplified or made to become more readable, consider to use mappoing or function for this
             c. there are several commented out linse in code consider to remove them if not longer needed
+        4. storejobEmail
+            a. there is no explicit error handling  consider to adding error handling to manage potential exception during process
+            b.
+Instead of using @$data['user_email_job_id'], consider using optional chaining introduced in later PHP versions (PHP 7.4 and above) like $data['user_email_job_id'] ?? null.